viviandotdev/ObsidianVault/+ Encounters/tall poppy syndrome.md

 people will feel envy and jealousy when they see other people's success and will try to tear them down.

-In [[china]] people adopt this idea and it could be one of the reasons why chinese people
+In [[china]] people adopt this idea and it could be one of the reasons why chinese americans are not as successful in climbing the corporate ladder.

 ### Links to this page
 These notes point directly to this note.
 But this note doesn't point back.